hannahdesmond/mastery-curriculum/chapter9/README.md

 average([average(test_scores_for_class_1), average(test_scores_for_class_2), average(test_scores_for_class_3)])
 ```

+But is this really better?

+- For one, we're printing way too much.
+Every time we call `average`, it prints something (even if we just want the average value).
+- For two, that last line is incredibly hard to read.

-OK, now we're printing way too much.
-Every time we call `average`, it prints something (even if we just want the average value). **This is a major lesson of refactoring.** It's pretty tempting to try and tidy up lines of code into methods, but we run into problems when we try to make methods that do too much.
+**This is a major lesson of refactoring.** It's generally good to tidy up lines of code into methods, but we run into problems when we try to make methods that do too much.
 Right now our `average` method should really be called `average_and_print`.

 > Methods should **do one thing, and do it well**.
 The word `and` in a method name is a major clue that something's been refactored poorly.
 This principle is called the _Single Responsibility Principle_, and you'll meet it a lot in the next few months.

-This entire process – of taking lots of lines of code, each of which does some small task, and grouping it into a method, is called **abstraction**.
-What you are doing is taking a bunch of actions and giving that whole bunch a name.
-As a result, it becomes easier to work with – working with the `average` method is definitely easier than writing all those lines of code by hand – but you also lose understanding of what's happening inside it.
+Taking a procedure (lots of lines of code) and grouping it into a named method is an example of **abstraction**.
+Abstraction results in code that is easier to work with – using the `average` method is definitely easier than writing all those lines of code each time – but we lose understanding of what's happening inside the code.

 > I said in [Chapter 2](../chapter2/README.md) that naming is one of the hardest problems in programming.
 The other one is picking the 'right abstraction' – the right way to group and simplify your code.
 That's what we'll be spending a lot of time on during Makers Academy.

 ## Picking the right abstraction

-Choosing the right abstraction is incredibly hard to do.
-And, it's often a while before you know if you made a good choice or not.
+Picking the right abstraction is really hard.
+And, you often need to use your abstraction for a while before you know if you made a good choice or not.
+This means that, as programmers, we get used to writing and deleting code.

+> Code is cheap!
+It costs literally nothing.
+Get used to deleting it, and rewriting it.
+Practicing rewriting code from scratch will be painful for a while yet, but you'll get much faster this way.
+It's easy to get precious over code you've written – but the confidence of knowing you're able to reproduce it from scratch is worth having.

-That said, here are some helpful rules of thumb to picking the right abstraction when writing methods:
+Here are some helpful rules of thumb to picking the right abstraction when writing methods:

 1. Can you name your method in a simple way, without using the word 'and'?
 Does it do one thing, and nothing more?
 2. Can you name your method after what it returns, instead of what it does?
 For instance, `average(test_scores)` is a better name than `averages_scores(test_scores)`.
 For another example, `score(hand)` is a better method name than `scores_cards(hand)`.

 If you can answer 'yes' to both 1 and 2, your method is more likely to be a good one.

-- `nil` in method bodies
-- `return